HealthHealth & Beauty

 What apigenin actually is – and why people take it for sleep

 The reason apigenin has sleep researchers’ attention is its action on the GABA system.
 GABA is the brain’s main inhibitory neurotransmitter – it tells overactive neurons to slow down, which is roughly what you want to happen when you are trying to fall asleep.
 Apigenin binds to benzodiazepine sites on GABA-A receptors, the same sites diazepam targets, but with a much weaker effect and without the dependence profile.
 That mechanism is well established in animal models.
-The clinical case in humans is younger, smaller and more nuanced.
+The clinical case in humans is younger, smaller and more mixed than the marketing suggests.

 Why apigenin sleep supplements are having a moment in 2026